RAKWireless/basicstation/README.md

       * Link as Gateway to a Gateway Server for traffic exchange ...
    * Click **Create API key**.
    * Copy the created API key.
-   * If you are using the LNS protocol, then paste this API key to the `TC_KEY` variable in your `docker-compose.yml` file or on balenaCloud.
+   * If you are using the LNS protocol, then paste this API key to the `TC_KEY` variable in your `docker-compose.yml` file.

 3. Create an API key for the CUPS protocol (only if using CUPS protocol)